Kaoutherbo/Stack-Queue-Exercices/README.md

-# Stuck-Queue-Exercices
+# Stack-Queue-Exercices
-Some exercices about stuck and Queue in c programming language
+Some exercices about stack and Queue in c programming language